The Short Version

 - Forgetting fees - taker fees are deductible; add them to cost basis

-- Not keeping records until year-end — retroactive reconstruction is painful and error-prone
+- Not keeping records until year-end - rebuilding it later is painful and error-prone

 - Using a generic tax preparer - most aren't familiar with prediction markets; seek a crypto-specialized CPA